openproblems-bio/website/content/NeurIPS_docs/learning/_index.md

 ---
 # Title, summary, and page position.
-linktitle: The tasks
+linktitle: Background
-summary: Learn about the specific tasks in the competition
+summary: Background information on the data modalities used in the competition
-weight: 2
+weight: 1
-icon: tasks
+icon: book
 icon_pack: fas

 # Page metadata.